Hurricane (comics): Dark Riders version

 Hurricane was a member of the second incarnation of the Dark Riders.
 He first appeared in Cable #17.

 He was a mutant with the power to summon force-ten gale winds, which he normally used to disorient his victims while the other Dark Riders battled hand to hand.
 During their first mission, the Dark Riders faced off against a few of the X-Men, and Hurricane jumped at the opportunity to face Storm.
 They battled and Storm eventually defeated him.
 Later, Storm pushed Hurricane's strong winds away and Gauntlet was ready to kill him for failing twice.
 Fortunately, Genesis did not want Hurricane dead and he stayed with the Dark Riders.

 Hurricane was one of the Riders who broke Cyber out of prison, and the two seemed to have some anger towards each other though they had just met.
 During the adamantium bonding process on Wolverine, Hurricane was killed when Wolverine rejected the adamantium, exploding the tank and sending shards of adamantium everywhere.
 Hurricane was impaled by hundreds of adamantium shards and died instantly.

 Hurricane, along with several of his fellow Dark Riders, was resurrected by means of the Transmode Virus to serve as part of Selene's army of deceased mutants.
 Under the control of Selene and Eli Bard, he took part in the assault on the mutant nation of Utopia.

 He and the Dark Riders reappear in the "All-New, All-Different Marvel" against Magneto and his Uncanny X-Men.
 The Riders are killing mutants with healing powers.
 The manage to kill Elixir, but are ambushed on Genosha.
 It is assumed they died, since Magneto strapped them to a bomb and leveled the entire island.

 Civil War version

 A new Hurricane character was introduced in the Civil War: The Initiative one-shot.
 Not much is known about this character, except that he has an inhuman resistance to damage and an unusual intellect which he used to design his own special "gear", which apparently grants him his powers.
-It is also mentioned that Hurricane had only been a super-hero for nine months and three days when the story began.
+It is also mentioned that Hurricane had only been a superhero for nine months and three days when the story began.
 As an unregistered superhuman, he was confronted by the Thunderbolts.
 In turn, the Thunderbolts fought Hurricane, practically crippled him, and apparently exposed Hurricane to the public.
 What became of him afterwards is unknown.

 The character is referred to as "Hurricane II" during the issue.
-OHOTMU writer Stuart Vandal said on a Comixfan forum that this Hurricane is not the same person as Albert Potter.
+Official Handbook of the Marvel Universe writer Stuart Vandal said on a Comixfan forum that this Hurricane is not the same person as Albert Potter.